moveit/moveit.ros.org/install/source/dependencies/index.markdown

     sudo apt-get -qq install libccd-dev

-Clone the repo into your catkin workspace and choose the version used by your current ROS version:
+Clone the repo into your catkin workspace:

     git clone https://github.com/flexible-collision-library/fcl
     cd fcl

+Pick the correct version depending on the version of MoveIt you use:

     git checkout fcl-0.5   # for kinetic
+    git checkout master    # for melodic+

 Next manually add a package.xml as used in the ROS release wrapper:

     wget https://raw.githubusercontent.com/ros-gbp/fcl-release/debian/jade/fcl/package.xml